 - A. The licensee shall ensure that there is at least one staff member on the premises who has obtained instruction within the last three years in performing daily health observations of children whenever the center has assumed responsibility for supervision of a child. - B. Daily health observation training shall include the following: - 1.
 Components of daily health check for children; - 2.
 Inclusion and exclusion of the child from the class when the child is exhibiting physical symptoms that indicate possible illness; - 3.
 Descriptions of how diseases are spread and the procedures or methods for reducing the spread of disease; - 4.
-Information concerning the Virginia Department of Health Notification of Reportable Diseases pursuant to 12VAC5-90-80 and 12VAC5-90-90, also available from the local health department and the website of the Virginia Department of Health; and - 5.
-Staff occupational health and safety practices in accordance with Occupational Safety and Health Administration's bloodborne pathogens regulation (29 CFR 1910.1030). - C. The licensee shall ensure that a trained staff member conducts a daily health observation of each child as close to arrival as possible and whenever staff responsible for the care of a child notes a change in behavior or appearance.
+Information concerning the Virginia Department of Health Notification of Reportable Diseases pursuant to 12VAC5-90-80 and 12VAC5-90-90, also available from the local health department and the website of the Virginia Department of Health; and - Staff occupational health and safety practices in accordance with Occupational Safety and Health Administration's bloodborne pathogens regulation (29 CFR 1910.1030). - C. The licensee shall ensure that a trained staff member conducts a daily health observation of each child as close to arrival as possible and whenever staff responsible for the care of a child notes a change in behavior or appearance.

-8VAC20-781-180.
+8VAC20-781-170.
 Medication administration training.

-- A. The licensee shall ensure that the administration of prescription medication is performed by a staff member who (i) is licensed by the Commonwealth of Virginia to administer such medications or (ii) is qualified under § 54.1-3408 O of the Code of Virginia to administer medication to a child in a child day program. - B. To safely perform medication administration practices listed in 8VAC20-781-540, whenever the center has agreed to administer over-the-counter medications other than topical skin gel, cream, or ointment, the administration must be performed by a staff member who has satisfactorily completed a training course developed or approved by the Department of Education in consultation with the Department of Health and the Board of Nursing and taught by a registered nurse, licensed practical nurse, nurse practitioner, physician assistant, doctor of medicine or osteopathic medicine, or pharmacist; or administration shall be performed by a staff member who is licensed by the Commonwealth of Virginia to administer medications. - C. Staff required to have medication administration training shall be retrained at three-year intervals.
+- A. The licensee shall ensure that the administration of prescription medication is performed by a staff member who (i) is licensed by the Commonwealth of Virginia to administer such medications or (ii) is qualified under § 54.1-3408 O of the Code of Virginia to administer medication to a child in a child day program and has satisfactorily completed a training program approved by the Board of Nursing and taught by a registered nurse, licensed practical nurse, an advanced practice registered nurse, physician assistant, doctor of medicine or osteopathic medicine, or pharmacist. - B. To safely perform medication administration practices listed in 8VAC20-781-530, whenever the center has agreed to administer over-the-counter medications other than topical skin gel, cream, or ointment, the administration must be performed by a staff member who has satisfactorily completed a training course developed or approved by the Department of Education in consultation with the Department of Health and the Board of Nursing and taught by a registered nurse, licensed practical nurse, an advance practice registered nurse, physician assistant, doctor of medicine or osteopathic medicine, or pharmacist; or administration shall be performed by a staff member who is licensed by the Commonwealth of Virginia to administer medications. - C. The administration of undesignated or stock epinephrine shall be performed by (i) a school nurse or employee of a local health department authorized by a prescriber and trained in the administration of epinephrine, (ii) staff at the center who is authorized by a prescriber and meets the requirements of subsections A, B, and D of this section, (iii) staff who has satisfactorily completed a training course developed or approved by the